describo/describo.github.io/src/docs/articles/how-your-data-is-handled.md

     the providers of the Large Language Model underlying the assistant.

 -   The Describo Cloud does not store your data beyond what is required to process it and return the response.
 Backups of your data are not made.
+No one other than the service administrators can access your data and only when it's actually on the service itself.

 -   **Your data will not be used to train any AWS service**.The AWS Organisation that runs the services has been configured to explicitly opt out of any training on data uploaded to the